 Dr Sarah Lonsdale has been a journalist for twenty five years, training on the Reading Chronicle before joining the Observer newspaper in 1990 as a general reporter.
 During her time on the Observer she specialised in stories concerning social justice.
-She is now freelance and has written for a wide variety of publications including: Observer, Financial Times, Evening Standard, Daily Telegraph, Sunday Telegraph, Daily Mail, Independent on Sunday, Country Homes and Interiors Magazine, Observer Food Monthly, National Geographic Green and the Sunday Times.
-She has been a weekly columnist for the Sunday Telegraph since 2006 writing about environmental issues, particularly the threat of climate change.
+She is now freelance and has written for a wide variety of publications including: Observer, Financial Times, Evening Standard, Daily Telegraph, Sunday Telegraph, Daily Mail, Independent on Sunday, Country Homes and Interiors Magazine, Observer Food Monthly, National Geographic Green, TLS and the Sunday Times.
+She was a weekly columnist for the Sunday Telegraph 2006 - 2014 writing about environmental issues, particularly the threat of climate change.

 - The history of journalism especially around the advent of the era of the mass press (1880 - 1920)

 - The depiction of journalists in other media including film, television and novels

 - The coverage of environmental issues, particularly climate change.

 Dr Lonsdale currently supervises a PhD student on the coverage of climate change since the Copenhagen Summit.
 She welcomes enquiries from potential post graduate students in the areas of environmental journalism and journalism and literature.

 - Lonsdale, S. (2020).
 Rebel Women Between the Wars: Fearless Writers and Adventurers.
 Manchester: Manchester University Press.
 ISBN 978-1-5261-3711-1.